Togo: The Akebou people

 The Akebou live in one of the plateaus of the Atakora mountains in central Togo, accessible by road from Atakpamé to Badou.
 Early settlement in the upper Gbankparé valley developed around independent villages, each maintaining shrines dedicated to local protective deities and affirming its autochthonous roots.

 Over time, several groups joined this area.
 The first Ewe migrants, led by a figure named Aké or Eké, arrived in the late 18th century, settling near Lonfo and spreading into villages such as Vé and Kougnohou.
 A second wave of Ewe migrants in the late 19th century founded Djakpodji, which gave rise to other settlements.
 Additional groups included the Anyanga, who settled after conflicts in the plains, and the Ntribou, who fled Ashanti raids to find refuge in Akebou lands.

-To organize these diverse communities, a central chieftaincy was established at Lonfo, creating a unique political center in what had been an acephalous society.
-Lonfo’s dry hilltop site and stone-walled palace, unlike the forested villages around it, symbolized a place reserved for leadership rather than everyday settlement.
+To organise these diverse communities, a central chieftaincy was established at Lonfo, creating a unique political centre in what had been an acephalous society.
+Lonfo's dry hilltop site and stone-walled palace, unlike the forested villages around it, symbolised a place reserved for leadership rather than everyday settlement.
 Oral accounts recall three successive chiefs, culminating in the reign of Akountsou, whose rule ended the system amid local resistance.

-Archaeological remains of Lonfo’s stone structures still stand today, and libations are made in memory of the chiefs.
+Archaeological remains of Lonfo's stone structures still stand today, and libations are made in memory of the chiefs.
 The plii (chief) held significant ritual authority, separate from religious sanctuaries maintained by older villages.
-Despite the centralized role, each group retained its distinct identity and village territory within Akébou society.
+Despite the centralised role, each group retained its distinct identity and village territory within Akébou society.

-Conflicts with neighboring Ashanti and occasional disputes with Akposso communities marked parts of Akébou history.
-The introduction of firearms, possibly linked to coastal trade, may have reinforced the power of Lonfo’s leadership during regional conflicts.
+Conflicts with neighbouring Ashanti and occasional disputes with Akposso communities marked parts of Akébou history.
+The introduction of firearms, possibly linked to coastal trade, may have reinforced the power of Lonfo's leadership during regional conflicts.

 The Ntrubo people

 The Ntrubo are represented in Togo by two small villages—Diguinge and Abosomkope—located in the southern part of the Adele plateau.
 Most Ntrubo communities, however, live in Ghana, just west of this area.

 In Togo, the Ntrubo coexist closely with the Adele, speaking both Delo, their own language, and the Adele language.
 Delo belongs to the Tem language group, which includes Tem (Kotokoli), Kabiye, Bago, and Lamba.
 This connection is linguistically puzzling because the Ntrubo are geographically isolated from other Tem speakers, suggesting that the region once formed a more continuous mountain settlement zone before later ethnic reshaping.

 Local genealogies trace the Diguinge community to an ancestor named Boisa, whose descendants spread across multiple villages.
-Abosomkope, by contrast, traces its origins to Gounou, a neighbor of Boisa, with settlement movements linked to the early rubber trade promoted by the Germans.
+Abosomkope, by contrast, traces its origins to Gounou, a neighbour of Boisa, with settlement movements linked to the early rubber trade promoted by the Germans.

 Historical evidence suggests that the Ntrubo once formed part of an extensive mountain settlement area stretching from the Lamba in the north to the Adele in the south.
 Over time, migrations and the arrival of other groups—such as the Adele and Anyanga—have made the Ntribou a linguistic and cultural frontier at the southern edge of the Tem-speaking region.